 A couple of months went by and I finally landed a job at a winery, right as harvest was around the corner.
 As the new employee, my job duties covered the whole spectrum of cellar work.
 My interest in learning kept me focused and I became very observant to what was happening around me.
 When the opportunity arose, I would ask questions about the processing steps of the fruit and winemaking techniques.
 These repetitive, but unique procedures helped me better understand the early stages of winemaking.
 I eventually began to project and figure out specific methods, which are very dependent on the grape varietal and the terroir they are from.

 Later, I applied with a company based in Sonoma and soon after, I received a call with news that I was waiting and hoping for – an experienced position in wine production where I could lead a small crew and follow orders directly from the winemaker!
 The winery was Patz & Hall, who produce some of the best Pinot Noir and Chardonnay from Napa and Sonoma.
 I was thrilled!

 After working several years in wine production, I have learned that making wine is part science and part art.
 We all have a story.
-My new story is to craft the best wine possible to show my appreciation for all the effort my family has put into the industry.
+My new story is to craft the best wine possible that shows my appreciation for all the hard work and effort my family has put into the industry.
 We all have challenges, mine is to not give up until I reach victory.

 Follow your calling and don’t stop until you become victorious!